berkeley-scf/slurm-eml-2016/intro.md

 # SLURM templates: parallel Python

 Here's an example of parallelizing Python code using iPython's parallel capability.
-The file `example-python.sh` is an example job submission script for a parallel iPython job run in parallel.py (it just does a toy example stratified regression analysis of some airline departure data).
+The file *example-python.sh* is an example job submission script for a parallel iPython job run in *parallel.py* (it just does a toy example stratified regression analysis of some airline departure data).

 ```
 #!/bin/bash
 # Job name:
 #SBATCH --job-name=python-test
 #
-# optional but please include if possible
 # Wall clock limit (30 minutes here):
 #SBATCH --time=00:30:00
 #